dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/Codes/Traefik/Deploy_and_Configure_Traefik_on_Docker/README.md

 ***In our /etc/traefik/traefik.yml, we have declared 2 entrypoints but here we will just consider HTTP.
 Thus we have named the entrypoint here as "web"***.

 After these, we now need to add a Host Name so that Traefik knows which Host Name it should redirect.
 For this, we configure the HTTP Router with another Label called "traefik.http.routers.<container_name>.rule".
-IN our case the container name is "nginx" so the label is:
+In our case the container name is "nginx" so the label is:

 "traefik.http.routers.nginx.rule".
 In this rule, we can configure which Host Names we want to attach to this container.
 Let us put Host names as: Host(`example.com`).
 This host will point to the public IP address of the server.
 The rule label is as shown below in the image:

 ![rule_label](https://github.com/dikshita-git/RP_Ingress_security-IPv4_and_IPv6/blob/main/Page_images/rule_label.PNG)